Vendi Novelty Scores for Out-of-Distribution Detection: Related Work

 \textbf{Training Methods for OOD Detection.} A complementary approach for OOD detection is to modify the training process of the model so that OOD samples are easier to detect.
 Researchers have explored modifying the architecture itself, like in \citet{devries2018learning}, where a separate confidence-based OOD detector branch was added to the model.
-Alternatively, many researchers have explored modifications to the training data.
+Alternatively, many works have explored modifications to the training data.
 For example, adding OOD samples and augmentations has been shown to improve detection accuracy \citep{zhang2023matrix, zhang2023mixture, zhu2023diversified, pinto2022using}.
 Other methods have explored new training objectives, such as tuning logit activations \citep{xu2023scaling,wei2022mitigating}, or using contrastive learning to improve ID and OOD separation \citep{seifi2024ood, winkens2020contrastive, tack2020csi, ming2022exploit}.
 VNS is complementary to these methods, since it operates post-hoc and can be applied to pretrained models without retraining.

 \textbf{Vendi Scoring for Novelty.} The Vendi Score, introduced in \citep{friedman2022vendi}, has been used as an accurate measure of diversity across domains.
-Prior work has used the Vendi Score to evaluate dataset diversity in machine learning and the natural sciences \citep{pasarkar2023cousins, nielsen2025applications, bousso2025unified, roediger2025machine, priyadarshini2025diversity, bai2025dragon}, as well as to encourage diverse outputs in simulations, generative models, and reinforcement learning \citep{rezaei2025alpha, rezaei2025vendi, pasarkar2023vendi, askari2024improving, lintunen2025vendirl}.
+Prior work has used the Vendi Score to evaluate dataset diversity in machine learning and the natural sciences \citep{nielsen2025applications, dieng2025unified, roediger2025machine, priyadarshini2025diversity, bai2025dragon}, as well as to encourage diverse outputs in simulations, generative models, and reinforcement learning \citep{rezaei2025alpha, rezaei2025vendi, pasarkar2023vendi, askari2024improving, lintunen2025vendirl}.
 Recent work has also explored Vendi-based novelty criteria.
 For example, \citet{nguyen2024quality} and \citet{liu2024diversity} measure the incremental change in Vendi Score induced by adding a candidate point as a selection rule in active learning.
 More recently, \citet{pasarkar2025vendiscope} proposed the Vendiscope, a method to analyze the content of large-scale datasets.
-The Vendiscope quantifies the rarity of samples within a dataset by optimizing over a distribution supported only on the dataset points.
-This formulation cannot be used to measure an unseen sample's rarity \textit{against} a dataset, so it is not applicable to OOD detection.
+The Vendiscope quantifies sample rarity by optimizing over a distribution supported on the dataset points.
+This formulation cannot measure an unseen sample's rarity \textit{against} a dataset, so it is not applicable to OOD detection.